femiveys/browser-push-notifications/README.md

 In theory it should be possible to package the Service Worker so it resides under `/packages/femiveys_browser-push-notifications/serviceWorker.js`.
 This would prevent the annoying step to copy `serviceWorker.js` to `/public`.
 All code is ready, but for me it didn't work (Chrome 43.0.2357.125).
 If you want to test this, you can uncomment the last line in `lib/both/constants.js`.
 The will do the following:
-- Change the scope of the Service Worker to: `/packages/femiveys_browser-push-notifications`
+- Change the scope of the ServiceWorker to: `/packages/femiveys_browser-push-notifications`
 - Register `/packages/femiveys_browser-push-notifications/serviceWorker.js` when activating push.
 (This file is already set as an asset.)
-- Make sure the route to the internal API is within the scope, more specifically: `/packages/femiveys_browser-push-notifications//bp_notifications/:subscription_id`
+- Make sure the route to the internal API is within the scope, more specifically: `/packages/femiveys_browser-push-notifications/bp_notifications/:subscription_id`
-- Set the `Service-Worker-Allowed` HTTP header to the `/packages/femiveys_browser-push-notifications` (see https://github.com/slightlyoff/ServiceWorker/issues/604).
+- Set the `Service-Worker-Allowed` HTTP header to `/packages/femiveys_browser-push-notifications` (see https://github.com/slightlyoff/ServiceWorker/issues/604).

 If anybody knows how to make this to work, help is welcome.